 Have you considered how many SaaS tenants can it support per environment?
 Just think, you have 99 tenants, compute/database load is almost to the limits, do you have a ready environment to support the new tenants?
 What about the databases?
 You have a particular customer that wants an isolated Tenant environment for its SaaS application.
 How would you support an extra Tenant environment that is separated from the rest of the multi-tenant architecture?
 Would you do it?
 What are the implications?
 Just consider a scenario for this aspect.

 What are you doing with the tenants that are idle or not used anymore?
-Perhaps a clean-up process for any tenant that has been inactive for a prolonged period, or remove unused resources and tenants by hand… but you need a process or automation script.
+Perhaps a clean-up process for any tenant that has been inactive for a prolonged period, or removes unused resources and tenants by hand… but you need a process or automation script.

 Multi tenant architecture and SaaS applications under AWS… What a topic that we just discovered!
 Now you understand the whole Multi tenant SaaS architecture cycle from end-to-end, including server configuration, code, and what architecture pursues per every IT layer.
 As you can notice, there is no global solution for this ecosystem.
 There are multiple variants per each IT layer, either all fully multi-tenant, partially tenant or just silo tenants.
 It falls more on what you need, budget, complexity, and the expertise of your DevOps team.

 I strongly recommend going for microservices (ECS/EKS), partially multi tenant SaaS in the app, and database layer.
 As well, include cloud-native principles, and finally, adopt the multi-tenant architecture best practices and considerations described in this article.
 That being said, brainstorm your AWS SaaS architecture firstly by thinking on how to gain agility, cost-efficiency, IT labor costs, and leveraging a nearshore collaboration model (which adds another layer of cost-savings).

 If you ever need a hand on how to architect your SaaS platform, execute the whole AWS/DevOps projects and follow these principles, or just hire a DevOps engineer to fulfill your DevOps needs, just contact us.
 We help enterprises run successfully their DevOps embracement.
 Read more about the voice of our customers.